Production Log

 Advert Pages

 This is an image of the layering, showing I put the text behind the image.
 This uses a technique called text behind an object, which is frequently used a lot in marketing designs.
+I used this technique to give a more clean effect to really showcase the can.

 Page Writeup